-Have students choose a word from the word lines, write it on a piece of paper, and then look up the definition in the dictionary.
-Encourage them to compare the definition discussed as a group with the definition found in the dictionary.
-Then have students use their word in a sentence.
-Possible Answers: relocate-class definition: to locate again, dictionary definition: to locate again, SAME definition; The class had to relocate after a leak sprung in the radiator. megaphone-class definition: great sound, dictionary definition: a cone-shaped instrument that increases volume of one's voice; The performer used a megaphone so that everybody in the concert hall could hear him.
+- Recognizing prefixes and suffixes to help unlock the meanings of many new words - Learning about base words and how prefixes and suffixes can alter the meaning with the definition found in the dictionary.
+Then have students use their word in a sentence Possible Answers: relocate-class definition: to locate again, dictionary definition: to locate again.
+SAME definition: The class had to relocate after a leak sprung in the radiator. megaphone-class definition: great sound, dictionary definition: a cone-shaped instrument that increases volume of one's voice; The performer used a megaphone so that everybody in the concert hall could hear him